Sunday, December 10, 2017

 Photo courtesy of the Theodore Roosevelt Presidential Library, Dickinson, ND

 The Narcissus 1912 Project Blog will have its second full calendar year under its belt as 2017 comes to a close.
 Total page views are currently at 113,000 at the end of this first week of December (2017).
-The blog was created for the purpose of reaching out to a large number of folks through the power of social media to introduce them to the Narcissus Restoration Project.
+The blog was created to reach out to a large number of folks through the power of social media to introduce them to the Narcissus Restoration Project.
 The Narcissus is a luxury, high-speed, wooden electric interurban that operated in Maine.

 The Narcissus was built in 1912 in Laconia, NH, and operated on the Portland-Lewiston Interurban (PLI) between the two cities from 1914 to 1933.
 Theodore Roosevelt was a passenger on the Narcissus from Lewiston to Portland on August 18, 1914.